Azure/tsi2rti/README.md

 The Microsoft **Cloud Migration Factory** rogram accepts **Lakehouse** [nominations](https://aka.ms/cmf) to help our TSI customers migrate to ADX by providing hands-on keyboard resources at no-cost to the customer.
 The hands-on keybard resource and customer can leverage the tools & collateral shared in this repo.
 Customres can contact their account team Data & AI Specialist or Cloud Solution Architect to submit a nomination.

-### Workshop Introduction
+## Introduction
-TSI to ADX Migration workshop is a 1/2-day proctor-led that explains how to migrate through a series of presentations, demos and tooling.
+TSI to ADX Migration workshop is a 1/2-day proctor-led that explains how-to migrate through a series of presentations, demos and tooling.
 Azure Time Series Insights (TSI) service will no longer be supported [after March 2025](https://aka.ms/tsi2adx).
 Consider migrating existing TSI environments to alternative solutions as soon as possible.
 The workshop will share a look at the feature comparisons with ADX and help execute migration steps.

 - Slide Deck ([PPTx](PPTs/TSI%20to%20ADX%20-%20Lessons.pptx), [PDF](PPTs/TSI%20to%20ADX%20-%20Lessons.pdf))
 - [Demos](PPTs/Demos.md)